-Automatic License Plate Reader Expans sion CIF N-TIF FY 2026 \$27,488 \$27,488 Critical Recomme nded Contingent on Funding Purchase Date Cost Funding History FY 2025 \$50,017 CIF
+Automatic License Plate Reader Expansi ion CIF N-TIF FY 2026 \$27,488 \$27,488

+Purchase Date FY 2025

+Cost \$50,017

+Funding History CIF

 This project is new and is meant to augment and enhance the existing ALPR project.
 The ALPR system functions as the license plate is compared to a database of wanted vehicles (Hit List) and alerts the user that a particular car is wanted for the commission of a crime.
 All license plate data is stored on a server and can be plotted on a map and retrieved later as part of an investigation.
 In addition, investigators and officers can enter plates to identify cars currently on the Boot List or that are wanted locally for investigative purposes.
 Since FY 2017, the ALPRs are used as part of the Village's traffic calming plan.